klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/payment-splitter/introduction.md

 ## How it works <a id="How it works"></a>

-Each payee will be able to claim the amount due them from all payments received by the contract.
+From all payments made to the contract, each payee will be able to take away the sum that is payable to them.
 The payment splitter contract follows the [pull method](https://river.com/learn/pull-system-vs-push-system/), which means that payee can safely pull funds out of the contract by calling the release function.

 This is how a payment splitter contract works on a high level: